 Swept with long, white-sand beaches and swashed by bright-turquoise shores, it's not surprising that Sal is the most popular island in the Cape Verde archipelago.
 But how exactly is it different from its sister island, Boa Vista?

 Naturally, Sal's status as the most visited island means that it offers a greater selection of hotels to suit every taste and budget, with Santa Maria being the perfect town to stay in during your Cape Verde holiday.
 Hotels in Santa Maria boast a fantastic location right on the beachfront and within walking distances of plenty of bars and restaurants.

-Choose from all inclusive 3-grade hotels such as Oasis Belorizonte, or for a touch more luxury indulge in a stay at the 5-grade Hilton Cabo Verde Sal Resort or the family-run Hotel Morabeza - our number one best-selling hotel in Cape Verde.
+Choose from all inclusive hotels such as Oasis Belorizonte, the newly opened adult-only beachfront Robinson Club Cabo Verde, or the family-run Hotel Morabeza - our number one best-selling hotel in Cape Verde or for a touch more luxury indulge in a stay at the 5-grade Hilton Cabo Verde Sal Resort

-There are also ample Bed & Breakfast options in Sal too, for those who'd like to dine away from the hotel.
+There are ample Bed & Breakfast options in Sal, for those who'd like to dine away from the hotel.

 Santa Maria, Sal's main tourist resort, and arguably the most well known town in Cape Verde, is the island's busiest town, cradled by a beautiful white-sand beach and lined with craft stalls, superb restaurants and an 8km stretch of beach bars to hop between.

 There's more than enough here to keep you occupied.
 Santa Maria is also where the majority of Sal's hotels are based, giving the town a bustling and infectious holiday atmosphere.